TutteInstitute/thisnotthat/doc/using_notebooks.rst

 markdown can, of course, be more complicated, and format any number of fields from the dataframe.

 Finally it can be very useful to be able to search for data from the ``source_data`` representation and see that search reflected in the data map.
-For that we have the :py:class:`~thisnotthat.SearchPane` which enables this.
+For that we have the :py:class:`~thisnotthat.SearchWidget` which enables this.
 A simple example might look like:

 .. code:: python3

-    search_pane = tnt.SearchPane(source_data)
+    search_pane = tnt.SearchWidget(source_data)
     search_pane.link_to_plot(map_plot)
     pn.Row(map_plot, search_pane)